-Slow Food East Bay’s ongoing programs put our values into practice.
-We seek to build relationships with food producers, teach traditional food and gardening skills, raise awareness and bring people together around a common table.
+Slow Food East Bay’s activities are meant to put our values into tangible practice.
+We seek to build relationships with food producers, connect producers and consumers, teach traditional food skills, raise awareness about our food systems and bring people together around a common table.

 - Slow Drink Socials

 - Local Service Days